 Why Do Shoes Squeak?

-A squeaking pair of dress shoes can be both annoying and embarrassing.
-There is nothing quite as disappointing as having your favorite pair of expensive dress shoes develop a sharp, loud squeak, emitting from each step that you take.
+Why do my dress shoes squeak when I walk?
+Squeaky dress shoes can be both annoying and embarrassing.
+There's nothing quite as disappointing as having your favorite pair of expensive dress shoes develop a sharp, loud squeak, emitting from each step that you take.

-Squeaking shoes can be caused by a number of problems.
+The actual causes of squeaky shoes can be attributed to a number of problems.

 From a troublesome insole to a damaged heel, there are many factors which can cause dress shoes to squeak.
-In this article, we’ll be showing you how to stop shoes from squeaking by identifying causes and presenting solutions for many common problems.
+In this article, we’ll be looking at why dress shoes squeak by identifying the causes.
+We'll be presenting solutions for many common problems in order to stop squeaky shoes.

 Insole Friction & Powder